Summer Courses

 AP US Government

-- Mr. Munson
+- Michael Munson

-Registration: $675
+Tuition: $675

 AP U.S. Government and Politics is a college-level full-year course that will prepare students for success on the AP Exam (in early May 2024).
 AP GoPo provides students with the content knowledge and reasoning skills that are the foundation of thoughtful and meaningful understanding of the processes of American Government and the political narratives that influence public opinion, election outcomes, and the creation of government policy.
 This course is a political science that explores the constitutional system and political culture of the United States.
 Students develop a deep understanding of American foundational documents, the reasoning and impact of significant Supreme Court decisions, the evolution of civil rights and liberties, and processes through which the ideals of American citizens influence government actions.
 By the end of this course students will be able to analyze and explain historical and contemporary political events by using the same political reasoning skills applied by professional political scientists.